Do you have the IELTS Test coming up? Is there a specific score you’re aiming for?

 - How much TIME am I willing to spend on improving my score?

 Work out how much time you have until your test date and work out how much you can achieve in the time you have available.
 Print off my 28-Day Planner to tick off daily tasks and keep you motivated.

 - How much MONEY am I prepared to spend on improving my score?

-Decide whether you can ‘go it alone’ and whether you study better in isolation, or whether you are want to invest in lesson or a coach.
+Decide whether you can ‘go it alone’ and whether you study better in isolation, or whether you want to invest in lessons or a coach.

 How can I study by myself?